Afterschool

 One notable success story at APCoRE is the development of rehabilitation devices and robotic exoskeletons designed to improve ambulation and enhance mobility for individuals with various neurological disabilities.
 This project has potential impacts on the medical, retail, and service sectors.

-APU celebrates Ts Suresh Gobee’s remarkable achievements and his significant contributions to the field of robotics, underscoring the university’s commitment to excellence and innovation.
+APU celebrates Ts Suresh Gobee’s remarkable achievements and significant contributions to robotics, underscoring the university’s commitment to excellence and innovation.